 Other Tips for Mums!

-- If your child is particularly nervous about school or is having trouble settling in, ask the school if you can sit at the back of the classroom for the first hour or so of school.
+- If your child is particularly nervous about going back to school or is having trouble settling in, ask the school if you can sit at the back of the classroom for the first hour or so of school.
 This gives your child a bit of security knowing you are right there… and slowly reduce the amount of time.

 - See if the school has any special ‘clubs’ that your child might enjoy.
 Lego Club or Pokemon Clubs that are of interest to your child is a great place for them to bond with other kids over an interest.